 First things first.
-Contractions happen in your uterus, the AH-MA-ZING muscle that houses your growing baby, and then help him to be born.
+Contractions happen in your uterus, the amazing muscle that houses your growing baby, and then help them to be born.

-- Dilate (open) your cervix to 10 centimeter (about the size of a bagel).
+- Dilate (open) your cervix to 10 centimeters (about the size of a bagel).

 - Ease your baby down and out.

-For more on how contractions do their work, and to see the difference between “real” and Braxton Hicks contractions, check this article, and this video:
+For more on how contractions do their work, and to see the difference between “real" and Braxton Hicks contractions, check this article.

 Labor starts (we believe), by a combination of factors, one of which being your baby sending your body a signal that says, “I'm ready!
 Let's do this!"